 Patricia’s famous dining dictionary (often copied but never equaled) is an A-Z glossary of French culinary terms to help translate menus on the spot.

-A list of more than 20 of Patricia's current favorite addresses across Paris.
+A list of more than 20 of Patricia's favorite addresses across Paris, plus regularly updated seasonal restaurant selections from Patricia and her team.
 Bookmark your own favorites for a personalized top picks list.

 Patricia Wells, author and former New York Times journalist, was global food critic for the International Herald Tribune for more than 25 years.
 She has written four print editions of The Food Lover’s Guide to Paris and 13 other books, including Bistro Cooking and Trattoria.
 With her husband, Walter, Patricia has lived in France since 1980 and also runs classes at her popular cooking school – At Home with Patricia Wells – in Paris and Provence.